drand/website/docs/blog/2023-05-24-drand-explainer.md

 At the foundation of a drand network, all the parties generate their own private key and initiate a distributed key generation protocol to create a shared pair of private and public keys.
 Recall that *NO* single party has access to that private key.
 Every epoch (30 seconds for our default mainnet network), each party signs the same message (in this case the epoch number), and sends their partial signature to everybody else in the network.
-Upon receiving partial signatures from other parties, each party verifies the partial signature is valid, and upon reaching a threshold number of these partial signatures, aggregates them into a single valid group signature.
+Upon receiving partial signatures from other parties, each party verifies the partial signature is valid (using that party's own public key, rather than the public of the network), and upon reaching a threshold number of these partial signatures, aggregates them into a single valid group signature.
 This single group signature is effectively a random number that can be verified as having been created by the drand network.
 This randomness is released publicly so that others can verify and use it, and because drand epochs coincide with times on the clock, consumers can commit to certain future random values for use in their application (e.g. I will draw the lottery using the random number generated at 12PM tomorrow by the drand network which will be epoch 123456).